 Asked for their sense of the opportunities represented by this project, the participants expressed hope that it would help shift attention from data to collective action and from health outcomes to health equity and community well-being.
 They envisioned the availability of more useful data at the local (sub-county) level, culled from many sources, and support and participation from multiple sectors and governmental agencies.
-More specifically, they cited the potential for common CHNA measures, identification of best practices, standardized data sharing and gap-filling, and new ways for society to move toward health equity.
-(See Exhibit 1 below and Appendix 4.)
+More specifically, they cited the potential for common CHNA measures, identification of best practices, standardized data sharing and gapfilling, and new ways for society to move toward health equity.
+(Exhibit 1)